 - Patient and understanding

-- Able to motivate others
+- Able to motivate and inspire others

 - Great manners